 One of the selfless services offered by this group is that the members voluntarily visit patients and provide them moral support and counselling.
 They are encouraged to do so by their surgeons.
 They are seen to be in a better position to do this as they have experienced the same journey and they understand the feelings and quandaries of patients and survivors.
-As they engage in this service, they have encouraged "newbie" survivors to observe, and then, participate in the dance activities organized by Candy Girls.
-As a result of this noble cause, the membership has increased in the recent years.
+As they engage in this service, they have encouraged "newbie" survivors to observe, and then, participate in the dance activities organised by Candy Girls.
+As a result of this noble cause, the membership has increased in recent years.

-Figure 5: Relay for Life (Photo: Muhammad Zharif Azzudin)
+Figure 5: Breast cancer awareness campaigns, "Relay for Life".
+Photo: Muhammad Zharif Azzudin

-Besides, as Candy Girls' dance repertoire expanded and popularity grew, they started participating in cancer related events such as Breast Cancer Awareness Campaigns, Relay for Life (see Figure 5), forums, and conferences.
+Besides, as Candy Girls' dance repertoire expanded and popularity grew, they started participating in cancer related events such as breast cancer awareness campaigns, "Relay for Life" (see Figure 5), forums and conferences.
 The news about Candy Girls' dedication to dance spread like wildfire and drew attention from various parties.
 They were featured in newspapers and magazines.
 The media publicity also gradually attracted new members to the group.

-Figure 6: Malay Dance Performance by Multi-Ethnic Candy Girls (Photo: Muhammad Zharif Azzudin)
+Figure 6: Malay dance performance by multi-ethnic Candy Girls.
+Photo: Muhammad Zharif Azzudin and despite having cancer, we show people that we can still live life to the fullest" (Yip Siew Fune 16 August 2018).
+Observing their efforts to put up shows during cancer events, Nur Aishah said,

 Compared to other support groups, Candy Girls group has attained much more visibility because of the public dance performances at various cancer awareness platforms (see Figure 6).
-Yip iterated in our conversation and interview that "Candy Girls inspire hope through dance and despite of having cancer, we show people that we can still live life to the fullest" (Yip Siew Fune, 16 August 2018).
-Observing their efforts to put up shows during cancer events, Nur Aishah said, "they have always put on that extra fire, you know?
+Yip iterated that "Candy Girls inspire hope through dance

+They have always put on that extra fire, you know?
 Whenever we do public forums, the survivors participate and create a positive setting, helps a lot to change the mindset on cancer, how like the stigma about the non-survival rate.
-I think the unique of this group again is the dance.
-I think they are searching where their soul lives la.!"
-(Nur Aishah, 3 September 2018).
-In relation to the staged performances, Candy Girl Jacqueline added, "we help people with our lifestyle, not with our dance capability or talent but with our lifestyle and the thing we want to put across to people, to show people, it is not the end of the world but continue with life, pick up opportunities" (Jacqueline Sammy, 12 May 2018).
+I think the unique[ness] of this group again is the dance.
+I think they are searching where their soul lives la!
+(Nur Aishah 3 September 2018)

+In relation to the staged performances, Candy Girl Jacqueline added,

+We help people with our lifestyle, not with our dance capability or talent but with our lifestyle and the thing we want to put across to people, to show people, it is not the end of the world but continue with life, pick up opportunities.
+(Jacqueline Sammy 12 May 2018)

 It is enough to surmise that dance for Candy Girls is not an entertainment or a leisure per se but it is a resourceful and instrumental medium to rehabilitate physically, mentally and emotionally in the post-illness phase.
 Dancing is deemed by many as not being a choice, but a necessity to stay healthy.